MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ks_video_stream_config_caps.md

 ### -field CropAlignX

-Specifies the horizontal alignment of the cropping rectangle inside <b>InputSize</b>.
+Specifies the horizontal alignment of the cropping rectangle inside **InputSize**.
 For example, the minidriver could specify that valid rectangles must start on a boundary that is a multiple of four.

 ### -field CropAlignY

-Specifies the vertical alignment of the cropping rectangle inside <b>InputSize</b>.
+Specifies the vertical alignment of the cropping rectangle inside **InputSize**.
 For example, the minidriver could specify that valid rectangles must start on a boundary that is a multiple of four.

 ### -field MinOutputSize